asterIRC/PitIRCd/README.md

 ** OTHER NOTES **

-- FIRCd does not compile on FreeBSD as there is an OpenSSL link error.
-If you know the fix to this,
-- please open it up as a pull request and a new version will be released.
-Currently the only way to
-- get it installed on FreeBSD is if you ./configure --disable-openssl

 - Files recommended for reading: INSTALL | READ-BEFORE-YOU-INSTALL

 - To report bugs in FIRCd, or to talk with the developers visit us at irc.geeksirc.net #FIRCd